 That leaves “invalid” and “unknown”.
 Invalid goes without saying, right?
 But “unknown” usually means that the service pinged your email and never got a response, or the response timed out.
 I’ve validated close to a million emails in the last 2 years.
 When they come back as unknown, you could run them through again later, but it might get a 1-2% lift in a server that finally got through.
 The lift is always next to nothing.
 Unknown could have happened because a server was down or offline temporarily, but in the grand scheme, they’re usually down for good and the unknown status usually means it’s time to pull them from your list unless you have other information or a good reason to keep emailing them.

 If your business is struggling with getting results from email marketing, let the experts at The On Fire Group help you reach your buyers more effectively.
 We have have delivered millions of emails in the past 15 years.

 The On Fire Group is a Philadelphia Digital Marketing Agency serving small businesses in the Delaware Valley PA NJ DE area.
 If we can help your organization with branding, marketing, website design, or social media services, please contact us below.
 If you like this article, please share it on your favorite social media channel.

-Michael Spinka has nearly 2 decades of demonstrated success in marketing & technology, and was formerly a vice president with a #1 marketing franchise that scaled coast to coast.
+Michael Spinka has nearly two decades of demonstrated success in marketing technology, and was formerly a vice president with a #1 marketing franchise that scaled coast to coast.

-He founded The On Fire Group to help small and medium sized businesses reach their target audience affordably.
+He founded The On Fire Group to help small businesses reach their target audience affordably.
 Connect with Mike on LinkedIn.
 Subscribe to stay up to date!